 Physical topology: Star network because of the cabling.
-Logical topology: Bus network, because equal to a long cable, were all net-

-Logical topology: Bus network, because equal to a long cable, were all network devices are connected with, a Hub forwards incoming signals to all other interfaces.
+Logical topology: Bus network, because equal to a long cable, where all network devices are connected with, a Hub forwards incoming signals to all other interfaces.

 5. Name two advantages of using a Hub compared to a physical Bus network.